What to Do and See in Bormio: 13 Activities Not to Miss in and around the City

 During its history, the tower has hosted many illustrious personalities visiting the town, including Bianca Maria Sforza and Ludovico il Moro.
 In the past, its rooms have served various functions, including as an Alpine barracks and a school.

-Currently, the Alberti Tower è the headquarters of the Stelvio National Park Information Point.
+Currently, the Alberti Tower è the home of the Stelvio National Park Information Point.

 To reach the tower, one must head to the pedestrian area in the historic center, about 550 meters from the bus station, from which è it is about an 8-minute walk.